serikitada/PEEP/README.md

 # Modes <br />

-Currently only single deletion/insertion mode is supported.
+Currently only single deletion/insertion mode is supported.  <br />
-Please refer to the link for the detailed usage.
+**Please refer to the link** for the detailed usage.

 ### **[Single deletion mode](./markdowns/base.md)**　<br>